colettegallagher/anscombes/README.md

 # anscombes
-Anscombe's Quartet - Assignment for Fundamentals Data Analytics
+Anscombe's Quartet - Assignment for Fundamentals of Data Analysis

 # How to view Jupyter Notebook